-In April 2023 through July 2023, we issued an aggregate of 77,550 shares of our Series B-1 Preferred Stock to investors in a private placement, at a price of \$5.00 per share as to 70,500 shares, with the remaining 7,050 shares being bonus shares.
+From April 2023 through September 2023, we issued an aggregate of the equivalent of 74,922 shares of our Series B-1 Preferred Stock to investors in a private placement, at prices ranging from the equivalent of \$18.00 to \$20.00 per share as to the equivalent of 64,070 shares, with the remaining equivalent of 10,852 shares being bonus shares.
+In connection with a portion of such private placement of our Series B-1 Preferred Stock, we also agreed to issue warrants, exercisable for a period of three years from their issuance date, to purchase an aggregate of the equivalent of an aggregate of 8,890 shares of our common stock at an exercise price of the equivalent of \$20.00 per share.
 The sales of the securities were deemed to be exempt from registration pursuant to Section 4(a)(2) of the Securities Act, including Regulation D and Rule 506 promulgated thereunder, as transactions by an issuer not involving a public offering.

 Item 16.
 Exhibits and Financial Statement Schedules